TCCON/ggg-rs/README.md

 ld: library not found for -lnetcdf
 ```

-then this means that somehow your netCDF library path is not set correctly.
+this means that somehow your netCDF library path is not set correctly.
 The simplest fix is usually to use `--features static` as
 described in the Features section.